-Players of opposing teams shall wear contrasting colored jerseys, without pockets, numbered on the front and/or rear.
+Players of opposing teams shall wear contrasting colored jerseys, without pockets, numbered on the front and back of the jersey.
+Numbers on the front shall be not less than 6" in height and 8" in height on the back of the jersey and shall be in a contrasting color to the torso of the jersey.
 Players of the same team shall wear the same color or similar jerseys with different numbers.
 It is recommended the home team wears their dark colored jerseys and the visiting team wears their light colored jersey.
 Jerseys shall be long enough so they remain tucked into the pant/shorts during the entire down.